No sugar added strawberry-basil jam transforms summer’s freshest strawberries and fresh basil into a delicious, naturally sweetened condiment.

 Bring the fruit mixture to a rolling boil, (one which can’t be stirred down,) while stirring constantly.
 Once the jam reaches rolling boil, continue to stir while pouring in the juice concentrate.
 Continue stirring and heating until it returns to a rolling boil.
 Boil hard for 1 more minute.
 Stir, stir, stir!
 Don’t stop stirring the jam during this entire process.

 Stir the dried basil into the jam.
-Ladle hot jam into hot jars, leaving 1/4-inch head space.
+Ladle hot strawberry-basil jam into hot jars, leaving 1/4-inch head space.
 Wipe the rims clean with a clean, damp cloth before placing the warmed seals on the jars, and securing them well with the bands.
 Process in a water bath canner at full boil for 10 minutes.
 Remove the jars and place upright on a clean, towel-lined counter.

 Check lids after 24 hours to ensure a proper seal.
 If sealed properly, the lids should not flex up and down when lightly pressed in the center.
 If they do, check bands and lids and try processing again, or refrigerate and use within 3 weeks.